Directors of the Castletown Foundation

 The current directors are:

-Joint Chairperson: David Sheehan is a leading conservation architect, and is a partner in Sheehan & Barry Architects.
+Chairperson: David Sheehan is a leading conservation architect, and is a partner in Sheehan & Barry Architects.
 His architectural knowledge, practical experience and aesthetic sensibilities have been and continue to be of great benefit to the Foundation.
 Together with Jeanne Meldon he succeeded Christopher Moore as Joint Chair of the foundation in 2018.

 Frances Bailey is the National Trust’s curator in Northern Ireland, and is currently working at Mount Stewart, one of the Trust’s most important properties in Northern Ireland.
 She brings her practical experience and the knowledge gained through her work with the National Trust to the Foundation.
 Together with other directors she is leading the development of the Foundation’s acquisitions policy and, in partnership with the OPW, the conservation management plan.